CERT-Lab/lora-sb/README.md

 ## Citation

-If you use our work, please cite our paper:
+If you use our work, please cite us

 ```
 @article{ponkshe2024initialization,